 Michael Halls, Executive Director.
 One of the Founders of the Trust.
-Michael runs the organisation, and provides all the strategic partnership-working with public authorities (crime, local government, health, etc.).
+Michael runs the organisation, and also focuses on strategic partnership-working with public authorities (crime, local government, health, etc.).

-Steve Cannon, Community Advocate for Cornwall.
+Steve Cannon, Community Support-Worker for Cornwall.
 Joined the Trust in 2010 and works with Andy providing client support across Cornwall.

-Tina Hill-Art, part-time Community Advocate sharing Andy's casework in Devon and Torbay.
+Tina Hill-Art, Community Support-Worker sharing Lizzie's casework in Devon.

 Paul Dawson, Office Administrator, works mainly with Michael, sharing and supporting his administrative and project work.

-We have a small team of office.
-Helpline, and other volunteers.
-We also have two dedicated volunteer counsellors, who provide support for some of our service-users.
+We have a small team of volunteers, including our Trustees and our volunteer counsellors, who provide support for some of our service-users.